-The operator will also calculate the average direct operational management cost (£/tonne) over the whole tonnage collected (shown by d above).

-The operator will then calculate the total compliance fee to be paid by each scheme wishing to do so by adding the escalated base fee to the direct operational management cost and multiplying by the tonnage shortfall for the scheme concerned, as shown in the formulas above.
-The direct operational management costs will not be subject to the escalator, similarly to 2016, as this was judged to be unnecessarily punitive.
+The operator will then add the flat-rate for direct operational management costs (£3.50 per tonne), (shown by d above) to the escalated base-fee following the above calculations.
+The direct operational management cost will not be subject to the escalator, similarly to our 2017 methodology, as this was judged to be unnecessarily punitive.